FAILURE BY FATIGUE – AN ELEVATED RISK ON STANDARD CFW MACHINES THAT CAN BE AVOIDED!

 Before I continue with the story and reveal some hidden dangers in the standard Continuous Filament Winding plant, let me explain fatigue.

 Fatigue can be explained as the weakening of material due to fluctuating loads that result in damage to the material’s structure and eventual failure.
-As children, we learned that metal could break by bending it back and forth several times, with certain amplitude.
+As children, we learned that metal could break by bending it back and forth several times, with a certain amplitude.
 Each back-and-forth bending is one cycle.
 When the wire finally breaks, you can count the number of cycles it took to lead to the initial crack and final break.

 The break can happen quite easily, even at small loads, and a small number of load cycles, depending on the material.